feichtenhofer/PSI/README.md

-# PSI
+# Perceptual Sharpness Index (PSI)
 A Perceptual Image Sharpness Metric Based on Local Edge Gradient Analysis

 MATLAB implementation of the Perceptual Sharpness Index (PSI)

-- PSI.m: Computes the Perceptual Sharpness Index (PSI).
+* `PSI.m` - Computes the Perceptual Sharpness Index (PSI).
-- PSI_demo.m: Demonstrates the computation for a single image.
+* `PSI_demo.m` - Demonstrates the computation for a single image.

-WARNING: The performance of the algorithm may slightly alter according with MATLAB version used (due to MATLAB's edge function).
+> Note that the performance of the algorithm may slightly alter according with MATLAB version used (due to MATLAB's edge function).

-Please cite the following paper if you use this code.
+Please cite the following [paper](http://feichtenhofer.github.io/pubs/Feichtenhofer_Image_Sharpness_Metric_IEEE_SPL_2013.pdf) if you use this code.

 ```
 #!bibtex